 Lasers don't print in color, so these colors are used to assign different kinds of operations to the shapes in your design.
 A common convention is to use bright red for cuts, though how you use the colors is up to you.

 With nothing selected in the workspace, click a color entry and new shapes will be created in that color.
 If you have something selected, clicking a color entry will apply that color to the shapes in your selection.
 The colors currently in use in your design will also appear as entries in the Cuts / Layers window, where you can choose the operations that each color represents.

 There are 2 special layers at the end of the cut palette, labeled T1 and T2.
 These are Tool Layers and are purely for creating non-output shapes in your designs.
 These layers have no cut parameters and will never be output to the laser.
 For example you could use them for:

 - Indicating pre-determined material size and position on your machine

 - Guide-lines for aligning shapes

-- Text on a Path (without the path being output)
+- Apply Path to Text (without the path being output)

 - Image Masking

 Cuts / Layers¶

 This window shows the colors currently in use in your design, and lets you quickly access the settings assigned to them.

 The first column shows the name you've assigned to this layer, followed by the color, then the Mode (Line, Fill, both, or Image).
 Then the speed and power are displayed, followed by the options to enable or disable sending this layer to the laser, or displaying it in the workspace.

 Underneath the layer list you can see and change the basic settings for the currently selected layer.
 If you double-click an entry in the layer list, it will bring up a larger Cut Settings Editor, with a more complete set of options.